NafiurSiddiqui/Lara-ground/NOTES.md

     ## Migration

-    -   migration is like creating tables for the database.
+    -   A migration is like creating a new table or changing an existing one.
+    -   You can also delete data from a table using this.
     -   `php artisan make:migration create_table_name_table`
     -   open it up and add fields.
     -   Anytime you make any changes to these files, you need to `... migrate:rollback` and then `.. migrate` to push the new changes to the DB.